bbauska/JS-InterviewQuestions-JS/README.md

 <h3>104: When is the Execution context created and what are the primary components?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-During execution of JavaScript function, the execution context is created.
-It keeps track of the execution of its related code.
-Global execution context is created when executing the application.
+<p>During execution of JavaScript function, the execution context is created.
+It
+keeps track of the execution of its related code.
+Global execution context is created when executing the application.<br>
-a) LexicalEnvironment: Resolves the identifier references
+a) LexicalEnvironment: Resolves the identifier references<br>
-b) VariableEnvironment: Records the variable-function declaration bindings
+b) VariableEnvironment: Records the variable-function declaration bindings<br>
-c) ThisBinding: value of “this” keyword related with execution context
+c) ThisBinding: value of “this” keyword related with execution context</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>105: When is the Execution context stack created?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-a) Global execution context: Created when executing the application<br>
+<p>a) Global execution context: Created when executing the application<br>
 b) New execution context: Created when the new functions are created<br>
 c) Collection of this execution context form the execution context stack.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>106: How is the outer scope environment references maintained?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using LexicalEnvironment, the outer scope environment references are maintained.
+<p>Using LexicalEnvironment, the outer scope environment references are
+maintained.
 It contains two components:</p>
 <p>a) Environment Record: Identifier bindings are stored for the execution context<br>
 b) Outer Refernces: Points to the declaration of execution context in lexical Environment</p>